 For example, there is the whole issue of synchronous v asynchronous or event driven programming.
 Then there is the big question of sequential v parallel programming and so on.
 There is also the convergence of AI and programming.
 For example, using genetic algorithms you can evolve a program rather than writing it.

 There are lots of variations on the approaches described so far and they get mixed and re-expressed in so many different ways that it can be difficult to see what you actually have.

 Today's dominant approach is the object oriented procedural language but we seem to be sliding towards including functional aspects and as many declarative features as needed to make some tasks seem easier.

-If you have a favourite approach that has been left out, or want to request an article about an approach or any aspect of programming theory, then email the editor:
+If you have a favourite approach that has been left out, or want to request an article about an approach or any aspect of programming theory, then leave a comment.